Identity Transformation: Why Your Identity Is the Real Weight You Need to Lose

 F: Forgiveness as a Release of Weight

-Forgiving yourself for who you were when you did not yet know how to be more is not making excuses.
-It is releasing the biochemical weight of self punishment so that your neural system can rest long enough to actually support a new way of being.
-This kind of forgiveness work is one of the most powerful and profound practices available through the complete L.I.F.E.
+If identity is a weight, unforgiveness is a chain, and the person you most need to forgive is often yourself.
+Chronic resentment and self judgment fire the same stress systems in the neural system that respond to physical danger.
+Forgiving yourself for who you were before you knew better is not making excuses.
+It is releasing the biochemical weight of self punishment so your neural system can rest long enough to support a new way of being.
+This is one of the most profound practices in the complete L.I.F.E.
 Method program.

 E: Embodiment as the New Identity in Action